FuelLabs/sway-libs/.docs/book/src/documentation/libraries/asset/asset/base.md

 # Base Functionality

+For implementation details on the Asset Library base functionality please see the [Sway Libs Docs](https://fuellabs.github.io/sway-libs/master/sway_libs/asset/base/index.html).

 ## Importing the Asset Library Base Functionality

-To import the Asset Library Base Functionality and [SRC-20](https://github.com/FuelLabs/sway-standards/tree/master/standards/src20-native-asset) Standard to your Sway Smart Contract, add the following to your Sway file:
+To import the Asset Library Base Functionality and [SRC-20](https://github.com/FuelLabs/sway-standards/blob/master/SRCs/src-20.md) Standard to your Sway Smart Contract, add the following to your Sway file:

 ```sway
 use sway_libs::asset::base::*;